 Staying safe on a cruise to Cape Town

 Cape Town is one of the big three South African cities (Johannesburg and Durban being the other two).
-It is considered to be the safest of South Africa’s major cities (according to the Numebo Index), but personal security should still be a top priority for cruise tourists exploring independently.
+It is therefore plagued by the same crime concerns as the rest of the country, personal security should be a top priority for cruise tourists exploring independently.

-Common sense should be used at all times, although major touristy areas and busy public spaces are generally safe, pickpocketing and even muggings can occur, don’t wear jewellery, use expensive camera equipment discreetly, and do not by any means walk around in small groups after dark.
+Common sense should be used at all times, although major touristy areas and busy public spaces are generally safe, pickpocketing and even muggings can occur, don’t wear jewellery, use expensive camera equipment discreetly, and do not by any means walk around after dark, even in groups.

 Currency and language in Cape Town